bioidiap/bob.pad.base/doc/vanilla_pad_features.rst

    ...

-Metadata can be shipped within the Samples (e.g gender, age, annotations, ...) by adding a column in the csv file for each metadata:
+Metadata can be shipped within the Samples (e.g gender, age, annotations, ...) by adding a column in the CSV file for each metadata:

 .. code-block:: text